BiDAlab/UWF4DR-Benchmark/requirements/README.md

 ## retfound.txt
 Dependencies for RETFound-based retinal foundation models.
 This environment follows the original RETFound dependency versions and is intended to be used with Python 3.9.

-Users should select and install only the requirements file corresponding to the model family they intend to evaluate.